Aleksthu/UdemyRESTapi/README.md

 # UdemyRESTapi
-An extremely simple restful API built following a Udemy tutorial
+An extremely simple restful API built following a Udemy tutorial.
+Using Node.js and MongoDB.